Rono8/kiswahili_tts/README.md

 |       |- Kiswa-00001.wav
 |       |- ...
 ```
+The final prepeared data ready to be preprocessed can be donwloaded [here](https://data.mendeley.com/datasets/vbvj6j6pm9/1)

-you can now run the below commands to preprocess your data, compute statistics and normalize.
+You can now run the below commands to preprocess your data, compute statistics and normalize.

 ```
 tensorflow-tts-preprocess --rootdir ./data/LJSpeech-1.1/ --outdir ./data/preprocess_dir/dump/ --conf ./preprocess/ljspeech_preprocess.yaml --dataset ljspeech